 Most full-time faculty resignations and retirements tend to occur at the end of the spring semester each year.
 Each fall, the process to fill faculty vacancies begins.
-The Human Resources Department identifies the number of existing vacancies at each college as well as new faculty positions that must be added in order to maintain the FON.
-The district's resource allocation model assumes that each college will maintain its FON and will be responsible for its pro-rata share of new positions.
+In September, the state Chancellor's Office notified the District of its projected FON obligation for the subsequent year.
+The Human Resources Department identifies the number of existing full-time faculty vacancies at each college as well as the number of new faculty positions that must be added in order to maintain the FON.
+The district's resource allocation model assumes that each college will maintain its FON and will be responsible for its pro-rata share of the new faculty positions.

 Each college has a process, in consultation with its academic senate, to identify hiring priorities by academic discipline.
 Each college president recommends a list of faculty vacancies to the Chancellor and once approved, recruitment activities begin in the spring.
-The process concludes prior to the end of the spring semester.
-The newly hired faculty typically begin work in the subsequent fall semester.
+The process concludes prior to the end of the spring semester and the newly hired faculty typically begin work in the subsequent fall semester.